-Craig M. Warner is a Partner with the firm’s Litigation and White Collar Criminal and Regulatory Defense practices.
 Craig advises clients ranging from middle market companies to Fortune 500 corporations on how to manage active and potential litigation and investigations.
-He works side-by-side with clients, their executives, officers, directors, and in-house counsel to formulate litigation strategies that are commensurate with the client’s overall business goals.
-Where appropriate, he knows how to settle cases quickly, and as an experienced trial lawyer, he can lead trial teams in both state and federal courts throughout Texas, North Carolina, and the nation.
+He works side-by-side with clients, their executives, officers, directors and in-house counsel to formulate litigation strategies that are commensurate with the client’s overall business goals.
+Where appropriate, he knows how to settle cases quickly, and as an experienced trial lawyer, he can lead trial teams in both state and federal courts throughout Texas, North Carolina and the nation.

-Craig regularly advises business clients and their key constituents about the viability of legal actions and their defenses, as well as the benefits and drawbacks of a range of litigation strategies, including mediations and arbitrations.
-In his pre-litigation counseling, he has assisted clients with disputes involving breach of contract, breach of fiduciary duty, business torts (such as unfair competition, defamation, and fraud), and a range of activities that trigger potential criminal liability.
+Craig advises business clients and their key constituents regarding the viability of legal actions and potential defenses, as well as the benefits and drawbacks of a range of litigation strategies, including mediations and arbitrations.
+In his pre-litigation counseling, he has assisted clients with disputes involving breach of contract, breach of fiduciary duty, business torts (such as unfair competition, defamation and fraud), and a range of activities that trigger potential criminal liability.

-As a former Assistant U.S. Attorney, Naval Judge Advocate, and Assistant Attorney General for the Texas Attorney General’s office, Craig has more than eight years of experience as lead trial counsel on a wide variety of civil and criminal matters.
-These include international and interstate drug trafficking and money laundering prosecutions, the defense of complex federal class action claims, and defending senior U.S. Marines against allegations of hazing arising from events in Guantanamo Bay, Cuba.
+As a former Assistant U.S. Attorney, Naval Judge Advocate and Assistant Attorney General for the Texas Attorney General’s office, Craig has more than eight years of experience as lead trial counsel on a wide variety of civil and criminal matters.
+These include international and interstate drug trafficking and money laundering prosecutions, the defense of complex federal class action claims, and the defense of senior U.S. Marines against allegations of hazing arising from events in Guantanamo Bay, Cuba.

 FINRA Arbitrations and Enforcement Proceedings

 Craig has considerable experience representing brokerage houses and individual Registered Investment Advisors (RIAs) in regulatory proceedings.
-He has represented both brokerage houses and individual advisors in FINRA intra-industry arbitrations focused on non-solicitation covenants and the use of proprietary information.
-He also regularly represents RIAs and other financial professionals facing enforcement proceedings before the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC) and has repeatedly obtained the dismissal of such enforcement actions or significant reductions in the penalties sought.
+He has represented both brokerage houses and individual advisors in Financial Industry Regulatory Authority (FINRA) intra-industry arbitrations focused on nonsolicitation covenants and the use of proprietary information.
+He also regularly represents RIAs and other financial professionals facing enforcement proceedings before the FINRA and the Securities and Exchange Commission (SEC) and has repeatedly obtained the dismissal of such enforcement actions or significant reductions in the penalties sought.

 White Collar Criminal Defense & Corporate Investigations/Compliance

-In his white collar/internal investigations work, Craig was associate counsel for a Fortune 500 company applicant in the Department of Justice’s Antitrust Corporate Leniency Program and the nearly two-year internal investigation that resulted.
-The matter was resolved when the Department of Justice closed its investigation.
+In his white collar/internal investigations work, Craig was associate counsel for a Fortune 500 company applicant in the Department of Justice’s Antitrust Corporate Leniency Program and the nearly two-year internal investigation that resulted, which ultimately resolved when the Department of Justice closed its investigation.
 He has investigated alleged violations of federal law threatened against Texas hospitals and medical practices, represented businesses and 501(c)(3) organizations facing False Claims Act allegations, and proactively advised businesses and 501(c)(3) organizations about compliance issues.